yext/answers-search-ui/README.md

 # Analytics

 Answers will track some basic interaction analytics automatically, such as search bar impressions and Call-To-Action clicks.
 You may add additional, custom analytic events to templates using certain data attributes, explained below.
 You may also send analytics from external code with the below interface.
+If you do not include a business ID in your base config, no analytics will be tracked.

 ```js
   const event = new ANSWERS.AnalyticsEvent('CUSTOM');